AyoTheDev/DogViewer/README.md

 * When querying the API the imageURL would return null so we had to have a base URL for the image and use the image id to be able to generate the image

 * It would have been good to have a state for when the query shows no results

+* A single activity approach would have been more suitable as fragments are more light weight and make transitions smoother